Red-Dirt-Mining/calculator/CONTRIBUTING.md

-Thanks for showing interest to contribute to The Open Source Calculator, you rock!
+Thanks for showing interest to contribute to The Open Source Calculator.
+You rock!

 When it comes to open source, there are different ways you can contribute, all of which are valuable.
-Here's a few guidelines that should help you as you prepare your contribution.
+Here are a few guidelines that should help you as you prepare your contribution.

 ## Setup the Project